 AHA for acne

-In order to speed up the healing and getting rid of the scars, I started using Dermasence AHA body and face lotion* on my neck.
+In order to speed up the healing and getting rid of the scars, I started using The Ordinary Peeling Solution 30ml AHA 30% + BHA 2%* about every two weeks.
+You could also use it weekly, but I don’t want to overstress my skin with treatments.

 Secret 4: Beat hormonal acne with cardio